 How Do Internal Audits Work?

-- Reviewing information on the organization’s compliance with state and federal policies and laws, then confirming that information
+- Reviewing the organization’s compliance with state and federal policies and laws

 - Making reassurances and recommendations to the organization or company’s owners or governing boards